SkygearIO/features/features/202-session-management/use-cases.md

 }
 ```

-# Session name
+# Session information display
-To display a session name in session management UI, it is recommended to
+To display a session information in session management UI, it is recommended to
 determine displayed name as:
 1. If extra information is present and device name is not empty: use device name
 2. If user-defined session name is not empty: use session name
 3. Otherwise: combine device model & OS version to form the display name

+Developer may also want to display additional information:
+- IP Address
+- Country (derived from IP using geo IP database)